memorandumtk/garbage-app/README.md

 ### How to upload a image to AWS S3
-- it is extra traning for myself. https://vercel.com/templates/next.js/aws-s3-image-upload-nextjs
+- it is extra training for myself. https://vercel.com/templates/next.js/aws-s3-image-upload-nextjs

 ### How to use Cookie -- cookie-next module
-I set cookie, because I need the user information for intersing a spot record.
+I set cookie, because I need the user information for inserting a spot record.
 https://www.npmjs.com/package/cookies-next